Anticipating bioeconomy transitions: An integrative systems approach for exploring uncertain futures

 Topics:

-Keywords: foresight, future, bioeconomy, agriculture, food, scenarios, qualitative, quantitative, integrative approaches
+Keywords: bioeconomy, future, agriculture, food, scenarios, qualitative, quantitative, integrative approaches, system dynamics, foresight

 Abstract Type: Paper Abstract